foundata/guidelines/containerfile-style-guide.md

 FROM quay.io/fedora/fedora-minimal:<version>@sha256:<image-index-digest> AS runtime
 ```

-The tag documents the intended release line.
-The digest, not the tag, selects the bytes.
-For a multi-platform image, pin the image-index digest rather than an architecture-specific child manifest so the builder can select the correct child for `linux/amd64` or `linux/arm64`.
+The tag documents the intended release line; the digest, not the tag, selects the bytes.
+For a multi-platform image, pin the image-index digest rather than an architecture-specific child manifest so the builder can select the correct child per platform.
+Some containers/image command-line transports accept only `repository@digest` without the tag; use that form in Skopeo, Podman and release commands where required.

-The `tag@digest` form is for readable image references in Containerfile instructions and is supported by Buildah.
-Some containers/image command-line transports accept only `repository@digest`, without the tag, when operating on an immutable reference.
-Use that digest-only form in Skopeo, Podman and release commands where required; retaining the tag in the Containerfile still makes automated updates and review clearer.

 **You MUST pin:**